ZhengYuhaoBUPT/MyOwn-LLM/README.md

-# 🧠 MyOwn-LLM: Local Multi-Model Deployment & Inference Platform
+# 🧠 MyOwn-LLM: Multi-Model Deployment & Inference Platform

 📍 **MyOwn-LLM** is an experimental platform designed for local deployment and service integration of multiple open-source large language models (LLMs).
 It aims to explore the inference performance, API service design, and edge adaptation capabilities of LLMs for Chinese semantic tasks.